nicolastah/semantic-style-transfer/README.md

  --capped_objs 1 0 0 \
  --output ./output/cat.png
 ```

+- The number of input style has be equalled to the number of semantic regions in the content image.
+- The method works for content images with more than 2 regions.

 Can put some links to some semantic segmentation algorithms
 Explain how to put the mask in my programm